1. Educational Opportunities

 Discovering innovative products and services for our industry is necessary to stay competitive in today’s fast-paced world.
-The Western District Annual Meeting provides a casual venue in which to interact with vendors who provide products, software and services for our industry.
+The Annual Meeting provides a casual venue in which to interact with exhibitors who provide products, software and services for our industry.
 They may have innovative solutions to share or insight on emerging trends that could provide valuable to you in the future.

 4. Professional Recognition